callezenwaka/callezenwaka.github.io/README.md

 My <a href="https://codepen.io/callezenwaka">Codepen</a> page has awesome demos.
 So are other demos on <a href="https://github.com/callezenwaka">github</a>.

-I founded and carry out IT consult through <a href="https://www.barewave.com">Barewave.com</a>
+I founded and carry out IT consultancy through <a href="https://www.barewave.com">Barewave.com</a>

 My personal projects are listed below: